patriciogonzalezvivo/thebookofshaders/11/README-pl.md

 ![Disney - Tron (1982)](tron.jpg)

-Poniższe nie jest klasycznym algorytmem szumu Perlina, ale jest dobrym punktem wyjścia do zrozumienia sposobu generowania szumu.
+Poniższy kod nie jest klasycznym algorytmem szumu Perlina, ale jest dobrym punktem wyjścia do zrozumienia sposobu generowania szumu.

 <!-- The following is not the classic Perlin noise algorithm, but it is a good starting point to understand how to generate noise. -->